 Carrot cake is hands-down my favorite “non-chocolate” dessert.
 It’s one of those desserts that I can’t pass up if I see it on a restaurant menu.
-I love making trifles because they’re easy, delicious, beautiful desserts that feed a crowd.
+Making trifles is my favorite because they’re easy, delicious, beautiful desserts that feed a crowd.
 I make a chocolate/cherry one every year at Christmas and we love it!
-I was thinking about an Easter dessert to make for my April cooking segment on ABC4’s Good Things Utah and this idea came to me.
+An Easter dessert is what I wanted to make for my April cooking segment on ABC4’s Good Things Utah and the idea for my Carrot Cake Trifle came to me.

 Carrot Cake Trifle

 For the cake

 - 1 box Betty Crocker Super Moist Carrot Cake Mix

 - 1 cup water

 - 1 cup carrots, finely shredded

 - 1 (20 oz) can pineapple tidbits, undrained

 - 1 (8 oz) package cream cheese, softened